yjskrs/main/README.md

 Expected Outcome

-    1. A help message should be displayed as a pop-up
+> :white_check_mark: A help message should be displayed

 #### `course`